gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   Direct GPU communication is not enabled by default and can be triggered using the ``GMX_ENABLE_DIRECT_GPU_COMM`` environment variable (will only have an effect on supported systems).

+|Gromacs| version 2023:
+  Update now runs by default on the GPU with supported simulation settings; note that this is only available with CUDA and SYCL not with OpenCL.

 Performance considerations for GPU tasks ........................................